Coronavirus (COVID-19) advice

 Your employer can claim for you as a 'furloughed' employee if you were on their payroll on 19 March 2020.
 Employees hired after 19 March 2020 cannot be furloughed under the rules of the scheme.

 You should confirm your furlough status directly with your employer in the first instance.
 If you have been furloughed, your employer must write to you and you must keep copies of this.
 Your employer can claim from the Job Retention Scheme for a minimum of three weeks.
 Updated guidance, issued on 29 May 2020, confirmed the scheme will run until 31 October 2020, with new flexibility now being built in.
+A £1000 bonus will now also be available to employers, retaining staff previously furloughed in work, to the end of January 2021.
 From 1 July, employers can agree work arrangements with furloughed staff and bring back employees, to meet the needs of the business, while still claiming the Job Retention Scheme for the hours not worked.
 From 1 August 2020, a slow tapering of Government support will begin, to allow employees to get back to work part-time and employers to begin to pay staff again.
 Furloughed employees should talk to their employer about this.
 For more information see the UK government website.

-- The Job Retention Scheme is now accepting applications but will close on 30 June 2020 to new applicants - your employer should read this guidance.
-The final date for furloughing an employee for the first time is 10 June 2020.
+- The Job Retention Scheme closed on 30 June 2020 to new applicants - your employer should read this guidance.

 - If you are on sick leave or self-isolating you will continue to receive Statutory Sick Pay where applicable, but your employer can furlough you when the sickness period ends.
 Other statutory leave continues as normal.
 Employers can, from 26 May 2020, reclaim Statutory Sick Pay via the Coronavirus Statutory Sick Pay Rebate Scheme.